michaellambgelo/michaellambgelo.github.io/_posts/2021-03-24-hello-world.md

 ## welcome to my blog

 My name is Michael Lamb.
-I'm a software engineer currently living in Jackson, Missisippi and I like to write, so that's why this blog exists.
+I'm a software engineer currently living in Jackson, Mississippi and I like to write, so that's why this blog exists.

 If you want to get to know me better, here's a few things about my life: